Canadian Soccer Association: Men

 The Canadian Premier League (CPL) is the top division of soccer in Canada.
 It is the only fully professional, and only fully national league in the system.
 Founded in 2019, the CPL is composed of eight teams and is sanctioned by the CSA.
 There are also three Canadian teams which play in Major League Soccer, the first-division league sanctioned by the United States Soccer Federation, reflecting a longstanding practice of major Canadian sports franchises competing in American leagues.

-CSA does not have a sanctioned second-division men's soccer league; however, they do have a third-division sanctioned league: League1 Canada which was founded in 2022.
-League1 Canada is contested by clubs from four divisions; these are Ligue1 Québec, League1 Ontario, League1 British Columbia, and League1 Alberta for both the men's and women's divisions.
+CSA does not have a sanctioned second-division men's soccer league; however, they do have a third-division sanctioned league: Premier Soccer Leagues Canada which was founded in 2022 (as League1 Canada).
+PSL Canada is contested by clubs from five divisions; these are Ligue1 Québec, the Ontario Premier League, the British Columbia Premier League, the Alberta Premier League, and the Prairies Premier League for both the men's and women's divisions.
+Ligue1 Québec and the Ontario Premier League also have a promotion and relegation setup with two lower leagues each, acting as unofficial fourth and fifth divisions in the Canadian pyramid.
 In 2022, Toronto FC II and Whitecaps FC 2 began play in MLS Next Pro, a USSF-sanctioned third-division league.

 At the professional level, Canada's domestic cup is the Canadian Championship.
 Founded in 2008, the Canadian Championship is an annual tournament contested by Canadian professional teams and the champions of each League1 Canada division.
 The winner is awarded the Voyageurs Cup and a berth in the CONCACAF Champions Cup.
 Canada's best performance in the CONCACAF Champions Cup came in the 2014–15 competition, when Montreal Impact reached the finals.
 Toronto FC also reached the final in 2018 where they fell in penalties to C.D.
 Guadalajara.

 Women

 The Northern Super League (NSL) is the top division soccer league in Canada.
-The league began play in April 2025 and consists of six teams: Halifax Tides FC, AFC Toronto, Calgary Wild FC, Montreal Roses, Ottawa Rapid and Vancouver Rise.
+The league began play in April 2025 and consists of six teams: Halifax Tides FC, AFC Toronto, Calgary Wild FC, Montreal Roses FC, Ottawa Rapid FC and Vancouver Rise FC.
+A seventh team based in Winnipeg is expected to begin play in 2027.
+The domestic cup for women's teams is the W Canadian Championship which was established in 2026.

 The CSA previously had an affiliation with the U.S.-based National Women's Soccer League (NWSL) where some Canada women's national soccer team players were assigned to NWSL clubs.
 This affiliation ended after the 2021 season when the allocation system was abolished, although many Canadians continue to play in the American league.